 Monday October 19th – Sunday October 25th: Also coming up soon is the Aussie Backyard Bird Count, organised by Birds Australia.
-Click here for details of how to register.
 If you don’t have a backyard, or prefer to choose another spot (local park, beach, patch of bushland) that’s fine.
 For the purpose of this count your backyard is “any place where you feel at home and can see birds”.
 You can make as many counts as you like over that period, but each one should be just 20 minutes in length.
 If you can only do one count that’s fine but if you have time to do more (perhaps mornings and evenings, or counts in varied locations) that’s fine too.
 Remember that this count records not just species but numbers of a species, ie 1 penguin, 5 cassowaries (OK, only kidding).

 Current until Tuesday 27th October: Running alongside the modified North Australian Festival of Arts (NAFA), Beauty Rich and Rare recreates the wonder experienced by Joseph Banks and the botanists, scientists, and illustrators who travelled on the HMB Endeavour from England to Australia 250 years ago.
 This vibrant, 20-minute digital work of art showcases our unique flora and fauna and conveys a sense of the awe with which many early European visitors regarded this strange new land – which has been so abused and so taken for granted ever since.This is a FREE event, running daily from 10am-6pm at The Ville but, to keep it Covid safe, you need to reserve tickets.
-More info and bookings here.
 My only regret was that it wasn’t at least twice as long.

 Friday November 13th: Coming up next month is NQCC’s annual fund-raising Trivia Night.
 Trivia 2020 is going to look a little different to previous years, but organisers are keen for it to go ahead and from past experience it is always a fun night.
 Due to COVID-19 restrictions, numbers will be strictly limited, so be sure to add the date to your calendar and book your tickets as soon as they become available!
 We will advise you.